Sauravn04/saurav-nayak-recipe-ETL-project/README.md

 5\.
 ETL Process Overview
 ------------------------

-he ETL (Extract, Transform, Load) pipeline is implemented in Python (`etl_pipeline.py` locally or `main.py` in Cloud Functions) to bridge the gap between the document-oriented source (Firestore) and the structured analytics destination (BigQuery).
+The ETL (Extract, Transform, Load) pipeline is implemented in Python (`etl_pipeline.py` locally or `main.py` in Cloud Functions) to bridge the gap between the document-oriented source (Firestore) and the structured analytics destination (BigQuery).

 **1\.
 Extraction (Extract)**